dagoma3d/CuraByDagoma/scripts/linux/utils/archive/README.md

-# Cura-by-dagoma
+# Cura-by-Dagoma
-Cura-by-dagoma is a fork of Legacy Cura made by Dagoma for the Dagoma printers.
+Cura-by-Dagoma is a fork of Legacy Cura made by Dagoma for the Dagoma printers.

 # Specifications
 Package: curabydago